-In celebration of International Women’s Day, the topic of today’s episode could not have been any better.
-We’re talking about and busting one of the most insidious assumptions there is out there about what happens to women’s ambitions and career aspirations when they become mothers.
+In celebration of International Women’s Day, we’re exploring one of the most common assumptions there is out there about what happens to women’s ambitions and career aspirations when they become mothers.

 The good news first: More and more people and organizations are amending their understanding—and their company practices—about women and mothers in the workforce.